 Here is a simple guide on how to get cash back when you go shopping online via certain shopping portals known as cash back sites.
 In fact, once you know about this you'll wish you had known about it sooner.
 There is a delay - you will have to wait for that cash back on your online purchases, so when it is deposited in your PayPal account or you receive the check in the mail, you may almost feel like it is free money out of the blue.
 But if you shop regularly, the money keeps appearing regularly.
-Besides - this is some of your money that you spent 6 to 8 weeks ago on something you wanted or needed anyway.
+Besides - this is some of your money that you spent weeks ago on something you wanted or needed anyway.
 It's like - well, getting your cash back!

 There are websites out there with "cash back programs" (and they are beginning to increase).
 These sites act as shopping portals with links to thousands of online shops and stores.
 If you sign up as a member, usually free - you simply go to this portal first, click on the link to the store where you would like to shop, and go ahead and make your purchase.

 Because that link is specially coded, the 'get cash back' program will get a rebate for your shopping, and they will return that to you.
 (Mind you, they take a small percentage for their efforts on our behalf).